kmadjei/backend-mini-project/README.md

 ### Content

-- The [Content](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) prsesented in this project was provided by Code Institute learning platform, Tim Nelson leading the lessons.
+- The [Content](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) presented in this project was provided by Code Institute learning platform, Tim Nelson leading the lessons.

 ### Acknowledgements

-- I grateful to Code institute for the effort they put into their lessons for building a full Stack application.
+- I am grateful to Code Institute for the effort they put into their lessons for putting together the content required for this lesson.
+Thanks